Thalamuszen/Jintaku-Cogs-V3/README.md

 `[p]` is your prefix

 ## Booru (These all default to random safe images except in NSFW channels)

-!!!Editing cog to work alongside with predacogs NSFW cog!!!

 * `[p]booru <tags : optional>` - Displays images and their tags from various image boards
 * `[p]dan <tags : optional>` - Displays images and their tags from danbooru